fedora-python/pep-drafts/pep-A.rst

 Abstract
 ========

 Python is sometimes being distributed without its full standard library.
-However, there is as of yet no standardized way of dealing with importing of a missing standard library module.
-This PEP proposes a mechanism for identifying which standard library modules are missing and puts forth a method of how importing of missing standard library modules should be handled.
+However, there is as of yet no standardized way of dealing with importing a missing standard library module.
+This PEP proposes a mechanism for identifying which standard library modules are missing and puts forth a method of how attempts to import a missing standard library module should be handled.

 Motivation
 ==========
 ..
 The motivation is critical for PEPs that want to change the Python language.
 It should clearly explain why the existing language specification is inadequate to address the problem that the PEP solves.
 PEP submissions without sufficient motivation may be rejected outright.

 There are several use cases for including only a subset of Python's standard library.
-For example, when a *stdlib* module with missing dependencies is skipped during the Python build process.
-For another, a considerable amount of space can be saved by not distributing irrelevant parts of the standard library, such as ``tkinter`` on headless servers.

 However, there is so far no formal specification of how to properly implement distribution of a subset of the standard library.
 Namely, how to safely handle attempts to import a missing *stdlib* module, and display an informative error message.